Are engineers geniuses? Most aren’t! But like every other profession, there are poor, average, and genius-level engineers.

 - Troubleshooting and solving complex problems on the spot single-handedly

 - Galvanizing other engineers to tackle large complex projects

 To point out, genius status doesn’t equal zero stupidity.
 We’re all human, and we all make mistakes at one point or another.

 Let’s now dive into the meat of this question.

 The select few engineers who lead the pack

 In every profession, there are a select few people who lead the effort.
 Think of the National Basketball Association (NBA).

-The NBA already includes the best of the best basketball players.
-Yet, most of the active NBA players you’ve never heard of, even if you’re an avid NBA fan.
+The NBA employs the best of the best basketball players.
+Yet, even avid NBA fans probably can’t name most NBA players.

 If Lebron is on your team, you instantly become a championship contender.
 Even more, Lebron has revolutionized position less basketball.
 And this perfectly captures Lebron’s value and greatness on the court.

-Without a doubt, I’d label him as a genius in his profession.
+For these reasons, I label Lebron as a genius in his profession.